wmjordan/PowerJSON/README.md

 This fork has empowered fastJSON to serialize and deserialize objects with additional attribute types.
 The attributes are listed below:
+	* JsonInterceptorAttribute: 1) controls the procedure of serialization and deserialization.
+2) allows conditional serialization and deserialization.
+3) allows writing out extra key-value pairs in the serialized object.
-	* DataFieldAttribute: 1) controls the name of the serialized field or property.
+	* JsonFieldAttribute: 1) controls the name of the serialized field or property.
 2) allows serializing interface or abstract types with the Type and Name conbination in the attribute.
-	* IncludeAttribute: 1) explicitly controls whether a field or property is serialized or not.
+	* JsonIncludeAttribute: 1) explicitly controls whether a field or property is serialized or not.
 2) allows serializing readonly property even when the ShowReadOnlyProperties setting is turned off.
-	* DataConverterAttribute: allows transforming data before serialization and deserialization.
+	* JsonConverterAttribute: allows transforming data before serialization and deserialization.
-	* EnumValueAttribute: controls the serialized literal name of an Enum value.
+	* JsonEnumValueAttribute: controls the serialized literal name of an Enum value.
 	* JsonSerializableAttribute: enables serializing and deserializing private or internal types.

 Some .NET built-in attributes are also supported.